Equivalent Choice Functions and Stable Mechanisms: Introduction

-Our result have two important consequences: First, for monotone preferences, group-strategy-proofness is ``for free" in the sense that the maximal domain for the existence of a strategy-proof and stable mechanism is also maximal for the existence of a group-strategy-proof and stable mechanism.
-Second obtain an embedding result in the sense of~\cite{Jagadeesan2016} for the class of choice functions under which contracts are observable substitutes and the observable law of aggregate demand holds.
+Our proof is constructive, by providing a natural construction of an equivalent choice function that we call a "virtual choice function", and by showing that the virtual choice function satisfies substitutability and the law of aggregate demand if and only if the original choice function satisfies observable substitutes and the observable law of aggregate demand.
+Importantly, the constructed virtual choice function is monotone in contract terms, even if the original choice function is non-monotone in contract terms.

+Theorems~\ref{smoothing} and~\ref{andersrum} have several important consequences that are subsequently spelled out: First, Theorem~\ref{smoothing} implies (Corollory~\ref{DAgood}) that the deferred acceptance mechanisms is group-strategy-proof if contracts are observable substitutes and the observable law of aggregate demand holds.
+Second, combining the theorems with a result of~\cite{Hatfield2018}, we obtain a maximal domain result (Corollary~\ref{equiv}): The domain of choice profiles that are equivalent to a choice profile under which contracts are substitutes for colleges and the law of aggregate demand holds, form a maximal Cartesian and unital\footnote{A domain of choice profiles is unital if it contains all profile in which each college has a unit demand choice function, i.e.~it chooses at most one contract from each set.} domain for the existence of a stable and (group)-strategy-proof mechanism.
+Equivalently this domain is the domain of profiles under which contracts are observable substitutes and the observable law of aggregate demand holds.
+Our results are stronger than the result obtained by~\cite{Hatfield2018} for monotone preferences: For monotone preferences, strategy-proofness of the deferred acceptance mechanism can be strengthened to group-strategy-proofness, and the axiom of ``non-manipulability via contractual terms" in the characterization of the maximal domain becomes redundant.
+Furthermore, the notion of equivalence yields an easier and more interpretable condition on choice functions: In particular, group-strategy-proof of the deferred acceptance mechanism on the maximal domain now follows immediately from well-known previous results due to~\cite{HatfieldMilgrom2005} and \cite{HatfieldKojima2009} applied to the equivalent choice profile.
+Third, since an equivalent choice profile can be constructed and the equivalent choice profile is monotone in contract terms (Theorem~\ref{smoothing}), we obtain an embedding result (Corollary~\ref{embed}) in the sense of~\cite{Jagadeesan2016} for the class of choice functions under which contracts are observable substitutes and the observable law of aggregate demand holds.
 Thus, if attention is restricted to the case of monotone preferences for students, it is, in some sense without loss of generality to work with the model of matching with salaries of~\cite{KelsoCrawford1982} rather than the full matching with contracts model.